I run into this one a lot. Believe it or not, the answer is very simple: Communication.

 Be the professional: establish expertise in industry or subject area, and personalize your company by giving it a human voice.
 By showing consumers you are a reliable source of knowledge in your field, you help generate confidence in your service or product.

-Increase visibility: by generating fresh content, you blog will help your business appear higher in search engine rankings.
+Increase visibility: by generating fresh content, your blog will help your business appear higher in search engine rankings.
 Having a blog is an effective and affordable way to streamline creating and updating your company’s professional web page.

 For a more detailed analysis, click here to read the Harvard Business School’s post about Company Blogs.
 It is a great article about the power of company blogs and how to get the most out of them.